 Before the end of the probationary period, a decision will be made to grant or deny tenure.
 If the decision is to deny tenure, notice will be given by letter dated and postmarked before the end of the penultimate year of the maximum probationary period.
-For faculty with a nine-month appointment with a tenure start date of August 16, the penultimate year ends on May 15.
-For faculty with a nine-month appointment with a tenure start dates of January 1, the penultimate year ends on December 31.
-For faculty with a twelve-month appointment, the penultimate year ends on August 15.
+For faculty with a tenure start date of August 16, the penultimate year ends on May 15.
+For faculty with a tenure start dates of January 1, the penultimate year ends on December 31.
 If notice is not given in the time and manner stated above, the appointment of the faculty member will thereafter be a continuous (or tenured) appointment.